dstorrs/racket-test-more/README.md

 ;
 ; NOTE: When providing a string as the value, it is matched against ; the exception message (assuming there is an exception).
-; If #:strip-message? is true then everything up to the first ; "expected: " is snipped off, as is everything after the last \n ;
+; If #:strip-message? is true (the default) then everything up to the ; first "expected: " is snipped off, as is everything after the last \n ;
 ;;----------------------------------------------------------------------
 ; (dies thnk [msg ""])